AmirMustafa/AmirMustafa/README.md

 </a>

 <br/>
-I'm a Javascript Full Stack and Consultant.
-I work at TCS as a Systems Engineer specialized in JavaScript.
+I'm a JavaScript Full Stack and Consultant.
 I have over four years of experience and you've stumbled upon my personal slice of the Github – a place where I push the fruits of my curiousity, things I learn and am passionate about, as well as the outcome of the work I do and can share publicly.

 Here are some ideas to get you started: